AG7GN/networking/hamwan-arden-home-README.md

 		set firewall name AREDN_LAN_IN rule 10 state related enable set interfaces ethernet eth2 firewall in name AREDN_LAN_IN

-1. Do the same for traffic destined for the router itself from the AREDN LAN: Restrict inbound traffic to only conversations that were initiated by the router.
+1. Do the same for traffic destined for the router itself from the AREDN LAN: Restrict inbound traffic to only conversations that were initiated by the router plus allow AREDN LAN devices to ping the ER-X AREDN LAN interface (eth2).

 		set firewall name AREDN_LAN_LOCAL default-action drop
 		set firewall name AREDN_LAN_LOCAL rule 10 action accept